alex-gutev/live_cells/live_cells_core/README.md

 of the **Live Cells** library.

 *For the time being this package depends on Flutter.
-In a future release the dependency will be removed so that the package can be used in dart code without Flutter.*.
+In a future release the dependency will be removed so that the package can be used in pure dart code without Flutter.*.